 Strapped in and ready for take-off, as the cabin crew give the safety briefing, Miodownik muses that the plane is full of aviation fuel, kerosene, another colourless, transparent liquid that unleashes the energy needed to get the plane off the ground.
 He compares different oils used as fuels through the ages, from the smoky olive oil lamps used by ancient civilisations, to the less viscous whale oils used in the 1700s until a Scottish chemist called James Young extracted paraffin from coal.
 He also introduces us to Susan, the passenger reading in the adjacent seat, who will be a silent partner for most of his journey.

 The drinks trolley arrives, and alcohol, followed by water become the next liquids encountered and analysed, before Miodownik’s attention turns to how the aeroplane is stuck together with liquid glue, followed by considering the liquid crystals in the in-flight entertainment screens.

 From the liquid soap in the toilets to the ink in his biro and the plane’s air-conditioning, Miodownik continues to tell us stories about the liquids he encounters while sneaking lots of fascinating science bits into the text.
-All too soon, it’s time to begin the descent, and we go through the wet clouds, which the Russians used to seed with chemicals to make it rain, so the weather for the May Day parade should be dry, he tells us, before landing on the tarmac, which is sealed with liquid tar, allowing a certain amount of self-healing of the road surface.
+All too soon, it’s time to begin the descent, and go through the wet clouds, before landing on the tarmac, sealed with liquid tar, which can help the road to self-heal.